Teacher of the Deaf and Hard of Hearing

-Teachers of the deaf and hard of hearing in BC are also known as hearing resource teachers and teachers of the hearing impaired.
+In B.C., teachers of the deaf and hard of hearing are also known as hearing resource teachers and teachers of the hearing impaired.

-They work with children of ages who are deaf and hard of hearing.
-In BC’s public schools, a teacher of deaf and hard-of-hearing children teaches students speech, auditory, writing, reading, and language skills based on a modified or adapted curriculum developed as a part of the individual student’s individual education plan (IEP).
+They work with children of all ages who are deaf and hard of hearing.
+In B.C.’s public schools, a teacher of deaf and hard-of-hearing children teaches students speech, auditory, writing, reading, and language skills based on a modified or adapted curriculum developed as a part of the student’s individual education plan (IEP).

-Teachers of deaf and hard of-hearing children may work in district-based itinerant roles travelling from school to school, supporting specific goals in accordance with students’ IEP, and supporting the regular classroom teacher and educational assistant or visual interpreter in the program adaptation and delivery.
+Teachers of deaf and hard-of-hearing children may work in district-based itinerant roles, travelling from school to school, supporting specific goals in accordance with a student’s IEP, and supporting the regular classroom teacher and educational assistant or visual interpreter in the program adaptation and delivery.
 They also utilize a background in speech and language development and audiology.

 Teachers of deaf and hard-of-hearing children foster the development of strong literacy and numeracy skills in their students by utilizing various communication techniques, instructional skills, and teaching methodologies.

 In many cases, these teachers may work with students with hearing aids, cochlear implants, and other assistive listening devices in a classroom setting.
-Some teachers will need additional qualifications to support students who need services after they have had cochlear implantation surgery.
+Some teachers will need additional qualifications to support students who need services after cochlear implantation surgery.

 In the 2011 school year, districts posted 11 opportunities for deaf and hard-of-hearing teachers on makeafuture.ca.
 In total, the province employs approximately 1,795 special education teachers.